RadeonOpenCompute/ROCm_Documentation/Installation_Guide/MESA-Multimedia_Installation.rst

-2.Select the desired repository package to download the amdgpu graphics stack packages based on your required Ubuntu version and branch of code.
+2. Select the desired repository package to download the amdgpu graphics stack packages based on your required Ubuntu version and branch of code.

     +---------------------------------------+--------------------------------------+
     | Ubuntu 18.04                          | Ubuntu 20.04                         |